pranav-ganesh/tp/docs/UserGuide.md

    - `findAll n/alex g/m` : Finds the contacts that have both the substring `alex` in their name **AND** are males.
    - `delete 3` : Deletes the 3rd contact shown in the current list.
    - `display 4` : Displays the full contact details of the fourth contact in the displayed list.
+   - `filter called` : Sorts the list to display uncalled contacts first
    - `clear` : Deletes all contacts.
    - `exit` : Exits the app.